cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 Now it's time to refactor the recursive solution.
 For that, we write a memoizer function that will take our ineffective recursive function and return a fast, memoized Fibonacci function.
 So the memoizer function will be a function that will return a better version of our old fib2 function.
 Check the fib3 example from [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/fibonacci/index.js).

 **O(n!)**

+O(n!) describes a factorial-time algorithm.
+An example of an algorithm that does have a factorial-time complexity is **[bogosort](https://en.wikipedia.org/wiki/Bogosort)**, which is an extremely inefficient sorting algorithm that randomly shuffles items and checks if they are sorted until it is somehow sorted.

 The overall comparison between these Big Os look like this: